Blended learning for Deck Officer of the Watch Unlimited and Chief Mate Unlimited

 Scholarship opportunities

-There are two Merchant Navy scholarships available to serving seafarers, managed by the Marine Society.
+There are Merchant Navy scholarships available to serving seafarers, managed by the Marine Society.

 Case study title